MUSEUM OF THE ORIGINS OF MAN

 -

-Geometric painting in the post-Paleolithic (Fig. F65)
+Post-Paleolithic geometric painting (Fig. F65)

 -

-Drawing of humanized animals preceding comics (from Fig. F66)
+The drawing of humanized animals preceding comics (from Fig. F66)

 - Bibliography